2. Principles of Phonetics

 - What are some advantages and disadvantages of parametric transcription compared to segmental transcription?

-- Put into words the process by which the symbols on the IPA chart are chosen.
+- Put into your own words the process by which the symbols on the IPA chart are chosen.

 - When are diacritical marks on the IPA chart useful?